dorien-er/lung_pollution/README.md

 # Lung Pollution
-Assessment of the impact of air pollution, vaccination rate and population density on CoViD-19 cases in Germany.
+AI/ML project to analyze of the impact of air pollution, vaccination rate and population density on CoViD-19 cases in Germany.

 ## Table of contents
 * [About](#about)